LabShengLi/nanome/docs/Eval.md

   -h, --help            show this help message and exit -v, --version         show program's version number and exit --dsname DSNAME       dataset name
-  --runid RUNID         running prefix
+  --runid RUNID         running prefix/output folder name, such as MethCorr-
+                        DS_WGBS_2reps
   --calls CALLS [CALLS ...]
                         all ONT call results <tool-name>:<file-name> seperated
-                        by spaces
-  --bgtruth BGTRUTH     background truth file <encode-type>:<file-
+                        by spaces, tool-name can be Nanopolish, Megalodon, DeepSignal, Guppy, Tombo, METEORE, DeepMod.Cluster --bgtruth BGTRUTH     background truth file <encode-type>:<file-
-                        name1>;<file-name1>
-  --beddir BEDDIR       base dir for concordant/discordant bed files --min-bgtruth-cov MIN_BGTRUTH_COV
-                        cutoff for coverage in bg-truth --toolcov-cutoff TOOLCOV_CUTOFF
-                        cutoff for coverage in nanopore tools --sep SEP             seperator for output csv file --processors PROCESSORS
-                        running processors
-  -o O                  output dir
-  --gen-venn            generate CpGs for venn data analysis --summary-coverage    generate summary table for coverage at each region --region-coe-report   report table for PCC value at each region --enable-cache        if enable cache functions --using-cache         if use cache files
-  --plot                plot the correlation matrix figure --bedtools-tmp BEDTOOLS_TMP
-                        bedtools temp dir
+                        name1>;<file-name1>, encode-type can be 'encode' or
+                        'bismark'
   --genome-annotation GENOME_ANNOTATION
-                        genome annotation dir
+                        genome annotation dir, contain BED files such as singleton, nonsingleton, etc.
+  --beddir BEDDIR       base dir for concordant/discordant BED files generated
+                        by read-level analysis, make sure provided dsname is same
+  --min-bgtruth-cov MIN_BGTRUTH_COV
+                        cutoff for coverage in bg-truth, default is >=5 --toolcov-cutoff TOOLCOV_CUTOFF
+                        cutoff for coverage in nanopore tools, default is >=3 --sep SEP             seperator for output csv file --processors PROCESSORS
+                        number of processors used, default is 1 -o O                  output base dir
+  --gen-venn            if generate CpGs files for venn data analysis --summary-coverage    if summarize coverage at each region --region-coe-report   if report PCC value at each region --enable-cache        if enable cache functions --using-cache         if use cache files
+  --plot                if plot the correlation matrix figure --bedtools-tmp BEDTOOLS_TMP
+                        bedtools temp dir, default is
+                        /fastscratch/liuya/nanome/temp_dir
+  --cache-dir CACHE_DIR
-  --large-mem           if using large memory (>100GB) --disable-bed-check   if disable checking the 0/1 base format for genome
+                        loaded calls/bs-seq in cache dir (speed up running), default is /fastscratch/liuya/nanome/cache_dir --large-mem           if using large memory (>100GB) for speed up --disable-bed-check   if disable checking the 0/1 base format for genome annotations
-                        annotations
-  --debug               if output debug info
+  --verbose             if output verbose info
 ```

 # 3. Unified read/site level format conversion